 Before you mix all of the ingredients, soak the raisins in hot water to give them time to plump up.
-Drain and dry them on paper towel before adding them to the dough so that they do not add too much moisture to the cookies.
+Drain and dry them on a paper towel before adding them to the dough so that they do not add too much moisture to the cookies.

 2. Cream the butter and sugar

-It is really important to use cold butter because cold butter has ability to hold air.
 When creaming the butter and sugar together, you are using the sugar to incorporate air pockets into the butter, which will make your cookies light and crisp.
 Beat the butter and sugar for about 3 minutes until lighter and fluffier.
 Using cold butter will also help the cookies hold shape when baking.

 3. Choose your oats

-Rolled oats and quick cooking oats are great for oatmeal cookies.
-I personally like to use quick cooking oats for cookies as they tend to be more uniform.
+Rolled oats and quick-cooking oats are great for oatmeal cookies.
+I personally like to use quick-cooking oats for cookies as they tend to be more uniform.